Kobryn: Middle Ages and early modern era

 In the 10th century, the area became part of the emerging Polish state under first ruler Mieszko I of Poland.
 Later, the area was part of the Kievan Rus' and the Kingdom of Galicia–Volhynia.
 Kobryn was first mentioned in 1287.
 In the early 14th century the town formed part of the Grand Duchy of Lithuania, after the Union of Krewo (1385) in the Polish–Lithuanian Union.
 It became the capital of a feudal principality within the Polish–Lithuanian realm, existing from 1387 to 1518.
 In 1500, princess Anna Kobryńska founded the Catholic church of the Assumption of the Virgin Mary.
 After 1518, Kobryn was ruled by Queen Bona Sforza, who contributed to its development and visited it several times.

-A seat of a powiat authorities, in between 1589 and 1766 it was a royal city of the Polish–Lithuanian Commonwealth, located on Magdeburg Law.
+A seat of a powiat, in between 1589 and 1766 it was a royal city of the Polish–Lithuanian Commonwealth, located on Magdeburg Law.
 This allowed for a large number of Jews to settle in the area following the 16th century.
 The Jewish population in 1900 was 6,738.
 In Kobryń was held the county Sejmik of the Mozyrz County during the Russian occupation of Mozyrz in 1659.
 In the years 1774–1784 a canal was built connecting the Mukhavets River with the Pina River, named the Royal Canal after Polish King Stanisław August Poniatowski, who opened it, and as a result a water route was created connecting the Baltic Sea and the Black Sea.

 Late modern era

 After the Partitions of Poland of 1795, the town was annexed by Imperial Russia.
 Catherine II gave Kobryn to Field Marshal Alexander Suvorov for his war merits, especially for the suppression of the Polish Kościuszko Uprising.
+At Kobrin the first significant Russian victory over the French occurred during the French invasion of Russia.
 After the unsuccessful January Uprising anti-Polish repressions intensified: estates were confiscated, insurgents and landowners were deported to Siberia (see: sybirak) and a ban on land acquisition by ethnic Poles was introduced.
 Kobryn was occupied by Germany during World War I.

 Kobryń came under Polish control in February 1919, four months after the reestablishment of independent Poland.
 During the Polish–Soviet War it was the site of the victorious Battle of Kobryń in September 1920.
 Polish rule was confirmed under the terms of the Treaty of Riga in 1921 and Kobryń became a seat of a powiat within the Polesie Voivodeship.
 After the war, crafts, small industry and trade developed again, and small factories were established.
 In 1923, the State Gymnasium was founded, which three years later received the name of Maria Rodziewiczówna, a Polish writer living nearby, who co-financed the construction of the school.